Obeng Regan

-Obeng Regan (born 15 August 1994) is a Ghanaian footballer who plays as a defensive and attacking midfielder for Serbian club FK Novi Sad.
+Obeng Regan (born 15 August 1994) is a Ghanaian footballer who plays as a midfielder for Arsenal Tivat.

 Club career

-Kotoko
+Asante Kotoko

 Born in Kumasi, he played in Ghana with Fetteh Feyenoord academy before being signed by Asante Kotoko SC in 2010.
 He debuted for Kotoko in the 2010–11 Ghana Premier League having made 4 appearances in the league that season under the coach Bogdan Korak.

-Napredak
+Napredak Kruševac

 Regan moved to Serbia where he spent one year attending high school in the city of Čačak and training with local teams Borac and Sloboda.
 Earlier he had also trained with clubs in England and the Netherlands.
 In summer 2012 he signed with FK Napredak Kruševac who brought him along another Ghanaian, Harif Mohammed, also former Asante Kotoko player.
 Initially he played with Napredak youth squad, but soon he made his league debut for the senior team by playing against OFK Mladenovac, on August 25, 2012.
 At the end of the 2012–13 Serbian First League season Napredak finished top, and thus won promotion to the 2013–14 Serbian SuperLiga.
 In May 2014, Regan went on a trial with Ajax, and Ajax's coach Frank de Boer reportedly wanted to sign him.